-The death of Carl Sargeant: Timeline
+Timeline: The death of Carl Sargeant

 23 November: First Minister Carwyn Jones refers himself to an independent inquiry that will examine whether he breached the ministerial code when he said in 2014 there had been no complaints about bullying in his government.

-29 November: Carwyn Jones announces he will not be attending the funeral service and says he hopes Mr Sargeant's family would be able to celebrate his life without distraction.
+29 November: Carwyn Jones announces he will not be attending Carl Sargeant's funeral and says he hopes the family will be able to celebrate his life without distraction.
 Labour and independent AMs in the Welsh Government block a Conservative move to hold an assembly inquiry into the bullying allegations.

-1 December: The funeral service for Carl Sargeant takes place in Connah's Quay.
+1 December: The funeral service for Carl Sargeant takes place in Connah's Quay, with Labour leader Jeremy Corbyn among the mourners.

 4 December: The date for the Alyn and Deeside assembly by-election - triggered by Mr Sargeant death - is announced.
-The poll will be held on 6 February.
+The poll will be held on 6 February, the latest possible date.

 9 December: Carl Sargeant's son, Jack, puts his name forward for the Labour nomination for the by-election.